Wave propagation in an elastic lattice with non-reciprocal stiffness and engineered damping: Lattice with non-reciprocal damping

 The resulting dispersion relation can be expressed as

 The real and imaginary parts are given by

 where

 These results reveal a different non-reciprocal mechanism compared to the case of non-reciprocal springs.
-The presence of the term proportional to $\sin q$ in Eq.~\eqref{eq:EQ25} makes the oscillation frequency $\text{Re}[\omega(q)]$ also asymmetric with respect to $q=0$.
+The presence of the term proportional to $\sin q$ in Eq.~\eqref{eq:EQ25} makes the oscillation frequency $\text{Re}[\omega(q)]$ also asymmetric with respect to $q=0$. {{This spectral asymmetry implies that forward- and backward-propagating waves (at wavenumbers $\pm q$) are characterized by distinct oscillation frequencies and group velocities.
+Moreover, the imaginary component $\text{Im}[\omega(q)]$ also acquires an asymmetric profile for nonzero $\beta$, as illustrated in the dispersion curves in Figs.~\ref{fig:responseFig2}(b) and \ref{fig:responseFig2}(c).
+This indicates that the nonreciprocity parameter $\beta$ simultaneously dictates both the wave kinematics (speed/frequency) and the temporal envelope evolution (growth/decay rates).